Ordinances and Regulations

 The Ordinances support the implementation of the University's Charter and Statutes and contain details on the way in which the University is governed.

 The Regulations support the Ordinances by making detailed provision for the academic work of the University, the education of its students and such other matters as lie within the areas of responsibility of the Senate.

-The Regulations, as they have applied to the current and previous academic years, can be found via the below links:
+The Regulations, as they have applied to the current and previous academic years, can be found below: